Part 1: How To Be An Adult— Kegan’s Theory of Adult Development

 Ever wondered what it means to be an adult?

 I’m not talking about buying guest towels or renters insurance.
 I’m talking about how we ought to be developing in adulthood.
-How should we be perceiving and engaging with the world?
-Or handling conflict and interacting with the people around us?
+How should we perceive and engage with the world?
+Or handle conflict and interact with the people around us?

 With children it’s easy.
 Children have distinct developmental stages and rituals (terrible twos, bar mitzvah, sweet sixteen), so we pretty much know what to expect when they grow older.